Raw Milk from Organic Fed Goats For Sale

 Please contact for availability and pick up.
 We cannot meet in Florida as we don't have a Florida license.

-16oz frozen raw goat colostrum in double sided foil packet.
+16oz frozen raw pet quality goat colostrum in double sided foil packet.

 $30